RockfordWei/Perfect-PCRE2/README.md

 This project provides an easy solution to extract captured groups from a string by a PCRE2 compatible regular expression.

+This repo is a fork from the original and probably ought not be trusted at the moment.

 This package builds with Swift Package Manager and is part of the [Perfect](https://github.com/PerfectlySoft/Perfect) project but can also be used as an independent module.

 ## Quick Start